Boating Under the Influence Defense Attorneys in Naples, Florida

 The person arrested for BUI in Florida has rights.
 Although the officer might have developed probable cause to effect an arrest, the person is not automatically guilty of the crime.
 A skilled BUI defense attorney in Naples will attack the observations and conclusions of the police officer at trial under rigorous cross-examination.
 Additionally, a skilled and seasoned BUI defense lawyer will understand the limitations of PBT tests, breathalyzer tests, and blood tests.
 The test results are worthless if the officer did not follow the correct procedure for obtaining the results.

 The boat operator under arrest has constitutionally-protected rights as well.
-A knowledgeable Naples Defense lawyer will contest the officer’s assertions that the officer’s decision to stop the boat to suppress the observations, results of any conversations and conclusions drawn based on the evidence illegally obtained by the police.
+A knowledgeable Naples criminal defense lawyer will contest the officer’s assertions that the officer’s decision to stop the boat to suppress the observations, results of any conversations and conclusions drawn based on the evidence illegally obtained by the police.
 Winning a motion to suppress might result in a dismissal of the case or a reduction in charges.

 Musca Law: Defending the Rights of Boaters in Florida